MicrosoftDocs/feedback/README.md

 ## Code of Conduct

 We follow the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-We reserve the right to close, modify or remove ideas presented in this repository that are deemed to be in violation of the code of conduct.
+We reserve the right to close, modify or remove ideas presented in this repository that are deemed to violate the code of conduct.

 ## Questions